TomasReisenman/fchallenge/README.md

 ```

-## Tests can be run without Docke with
+## Tests can be run without Docker (requires ruby tool chain )  with

 ```
 ruby test\test.rb